Larry Rolling - Councilman at Large

 Mr. Verret states that infrastructure, drainage and preservation concerns are important issues to Covington and to him.
 “Covington has been blessed with a tremendous amount of resources, starting first with its resilient residents, and with the ever-increasing amount of growth, it is imperative to have a clear vision towards the future while preserving the very rich cultural and historical past.”

-Mr. Verret is married to Kellie Bramlett Verret and they have two sons, Jack and Nicholas Verret, who have both attended St Paul’s in Covington.
+Mr. Verret is married to Kellie Bramlett Verret and they have two sons, Jack and Nicholas Verret, who have both graduated from St Paul’s in Covington.
 They are proud to call Covington home.